Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24. Task 23: To create a script that finds all empty files, directories and sub directories
 25. Task 24: To create a file, directory and subdirectory with .gif extension
 26. Task 25: To create a script that decodes acrostic
+27. Task 26: To create a script that logs TSV